stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	* - ``groups``
 	  - String (Link)
 	  - N/A
-	  - A link to a collection the Groups owned by this Directory.
+	  - A link to a collection the Groups mapped to this Directory.

 Types of Directories
 ^^^^^^^^^^^^^^^^^^^^